dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

  - Once micro-ops are delivered from the legacy pipeline, fetching micro-ops from the Decoded ICache can resume only after the next branch micro-op

-The 2 things these rules suggest us to check are how (predicted to be taken) branches affect the microarchitectural state of the Front End and how the uops cache interacts with L1I.
+The 2 things these rules suggest us to check are how (predicted to be taken) branches affect the microarchitectural state of the Front-end and how the uops cache interacts with L1I.

 Let's go ahead and get started.

-## Drill down the uops cache
+## Uops cache analysis

 To analyze the uops cache behavior we will need routines written in the Assembly language.
 All of the examples below are guaranteed to be assembled by NASM version 2.13.02 and run on Intel Kaby Lake i7-8550U CPU.
-Basically what we are going to do is to collect Performance Counters provided by the Intel PMU and try to come to a sensible conclusion depending on what a particular routine does.
+Basically what we are going to do is to collect performance counters provided by the Intel PMU and try to come to a sensible conclusion depending on what a particular routine does.

 The counters we are interested in are `icache_64b.iftag_hit:u`, `idq.dsb_uops:u`, `idq.mite_uops:u` and `idq.ms_uops:u`.
 Consider each of them separately: